sd2wiebe/MechaCar_Statistical_Analysis/README.md

 </p>

 I do not believe our model effectively predicts MPG of MechaCar prototypes.
 Even though we have a decent r-squared value of .7149, this is still not high enough to accurately predict mpg of MechaCar prototypes.
-Our regression leaves us with this equation:
+Our regression leaves us with this equation where AWD is a dummy variable with value either 0 or 1:

 MPG= 6.26(vehicle length) + 0.00124(vehicle weight) + .0689(spoiler angle) + 3.54(ground clearance) - 3.41(AWD) -104